 This approach will help to ensure that deer populations in the area can be reduced and then maintained at the level required.
 Exceptionally, smaller woodlands may be eligible, but a rationale must be put forward regarding the ability to reduce local deer populations.

-Collaboration is particularly encouraged with neighbouring Forest Enterprise land (Forest Enterprise land is not eligible for funding) or with Scottish Natural Heritage moorland management areas (deer control on moorland is funded through the Agri-Environment Climate Scheme).
+Collaboration is particularly encouraged with neighbouring Forestry and Land Scotland (Forestry Land Scotland is not eligible for funding) or with NatureScot moorland management areas (deer control on moorland is funded through the Agri-Environment Climate Scheme).